Recommended Things

 Better sunscreen (Biore UV), $6-15, Amazon

 The US hasn’t approved newer sunscreen chemicals that are common elsewhere.
 I live in a high UV location and spend a lot of time outside, so I am careful with sunscreen.
 Biore UV (and similar “water gel” sunscreens) are significantly better than anything we can get in the US.
 They aren’t greasy, stay on well, and have high SPF.
-You can find them for sale in the US from 3rd party sellers on Amazon.
+You can find them for sale in the US from 3rd party sellers on Amazon, or through Japanese/Korean skincare sites.

 Nanohydroxyapatite toothpaste and stannous fluoride mouthwash